intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 --- abstract

-...
+Path signals are messages seen by on-path elements examining transport protocols.
+Current preference for good protocol design indicates desire for constructing explict rather than implicit signals to carry information.
+For instance, the ability of various middleboxes to read TCP messaging was an implicit signal that lead to difficulties in evolving the TCP protocol without breaking connectivity through some of those middleboxes.

+This document discusses how information could be passed in these path signals, and provides some advice on what collaboration modes might be beneficial, and which might be less likely to be used by applications or networks.

 --- middle

 # Introduction

-...
+{{RFC8558}} discusses the topic of path signals: Path signals are messages seen by on-path elements examining transport protocols.
+There's a difference between implicit and explicit signals.
+For instance, TCP's well-known messages {{RFC0793}} are in the clear, and often interpreted in various ways by on-path elements.
+In contrast, QUIC protects almost all of this information, and hence end-to-end signaling becomes opaque for network elements in between.
+QUIC does provide some information, but has chosen to make these signals (such as the Spin bit) explicit {{I-D.ietf-quic-transport}}.

+Many attempts have been made at network - application collaboration using path signals.
+Section 2 discusses some of the experiences and guidelines determine from those attempts.
+This draft then focuses on the specific question of what collaboration modes are useful.
+The draft attempts to provide guidance in the form of architectural principles.

 # Past Guidance

-...
+Incentives are a well understood problem in general but perhaps not fully internalised for various collaborative like designs.
+The principle is that both receiver and sender of information must acquire tangible and immediate benefits from the communication, such as improved performance,

+A related issue is understanding whether there is or is not a business model or ecosystem change.
+Some designs may work well without any monetary or payment or cross-administrative domains agreements.
+For instance, I could ask my packets to be prioritised relative to each other and that shouldn’t affect anything else.
+Some other designs may require a matching business ecosystem change to support what is being proposed, and may be much harder to achieve.
+For instance, requesting prioritisation over other people’s traffic may imply that you have to pay for that which may not be easy even for a single provider let alone across many.

+But on to more technical aspects.

-{{RFC8558}} discusses the topic of path signals.
-The main guidance is to be aware that implicit signals will be used whether intended or not.
+The main guidance in {{RFC8558} is to be aware that implicit signals will be used whether intended or not.
 Protocol designers should consider either hiding these signals when the information should not be visible, or using explicit signals when it should be.

 {{I-D.irtf-panrg-what-not-to-do}} discusses many past failure cases, a catalogue of past issues to avoid.

-{{I-D.per-app-networking-considerations}} discusses common use cases for networks that have tailored behaviour for specific applications, and some associated privacy/network neutrality problems with this.
+It also provides relevant guidelines for new work, from discussion of incentives to more specific observations, such as the need for outperforming end-to-end mechanisms (Section 4.4), considering the need for per-connection state (Section 4.6), and so on.

 There are also more general guidance documents, e.g., {{RFC5218}}
-discusses protocol successes and failures, and provides general advice on incremental deployability etc. And {{RFC6709}} discusses protocol extensibility, and provides general advice on the importance of global interoperability and so on.
+discusses protocol successes and failures, and provides general advice on incremental deployability etc. Internet Technology Adoption and Transition (ITAT) workshop report {{RFC7305}} is also recommended reading on this same general topic.
+And {{RFC6709}} discusses protocol extensibility, and provides general advice on the importance of global interoperability and so on.